What is Social Media Marketing?

 Should businesses participate in social media marketing?
 Of course.
 Should they create a strategy and implement it in order to capitalize?
 Few do.
 We’re all learning and the key is to define a solid strategy before you start.

-It’s a new game and there are no clear rules!!
+There’s always a new game and there are no clear rules!!